vinceimbat/vinceimbat.github.io/content/tlw/028/index.md

 15. In the evenings, I'll process the photos I've taken and share a few of them in the email I send that day.
 16. To protect the privacy of the people I could be writing about, I won't be using their real names or the names of the streets they live on.
 I also won't be photographing the houses of people I used to know.
 In addition, I won't be sharing a map of each walk; instead, I will share a single map of the entire project when it ends.

-***
+---

 One of the thoughts that came to me while discussing my initial plan for this project with Louise was that I could choose not to do it.
 I mean, this could potentially be a project I would regret doing.
 Many things can go wrong: the memories could come flooding even before the meditation begins, someone might recognize me, or I might ultimately not produce anything worth reading or looking at.

 But I can feel the desire to do this in my veins.
 Also, it's been twelve years.
 It's about time.

-***
+---

-As a subscriber to *The Long Walk*, you will automatically receive the missives (four to six of them, give or take).
+As a subscriber to _The Long Walk_, you will automatically receive the missives (four to six of them, give or take).
 If you would rather not receive them, please go to your Substack account through this **[link](http://your.substack.com/account)**, navigate to notifications, and turn off "Tall Tales."

 After sending a closing email on January 22, I'll delete this list (i.e., I will no longer send anything to it).
 If you opt not to receive emails after this walk, you can either turn off notifications for the other newsletters I send to this list via the link above or unsubscribe to the list altogether.